poole/hyde/_posts/2020-05-30-html-only-websites.md

+---
 title: 7 famous HTML-only website examples
 date: 2020-05-20
 layout: page
 permalink: /html-only-websites/
+---
+When you are starting to learn Web development, you hear about all these languages and frameworks you have to learn.
+Let me tell you, you don't need all of them.
+At first.
+Infact, you can create something useful with just one of the languages namely: HTML.

+This list of websites contains created using HTML and they still pass on their message.
-If you have something to share with the world please share.
-If you want to learn HTML but don't want to learn all the languages that you hear about then don't  Just learn HTML.
+So, If you have something to share with the world please create and share it.

+These website focussed first on content and they pass their message despite the lack of sophisticated styling.

 Here are 7 website that are built with only HTML to inspire you as you begin your journey of creating the Web.